facelessuser/coloraide/docs/src/markdown/color.md

 ## Custom Color Classes

 In general, it is always recommended to subclass the [`Color`](#color) object when setting up custom preferences or adding or removing plugins.
 This prevents modifying the base class which may affect other libraries relying on the module.
 When [`Color`](#color) is subclassed, it is safe to then update global overrides or register and deregister plugins without the worry of affecting the base class.

 ### Override Default Settings

-ColorAide has a couple of default settings, such as the default precision for string outputs, default gamut mapping mode, etc. All of these options can be set on demand when calling certain functions, but when not explicitly set, the base class defaults are used.
-If needed, the defaults can be changed for an entire application or library.
-To do so, simply subclass the `Color` object and override the class defaults.
-The new derived class can be used throughout an application or library and will use the specified defaults.
+ColorAide has a number of preferences that can be altered in the `Color` class.
+Most of these options can be configured on demand when calling into a function that uses theme, but it may be useful to setup a new defaults so that the `Color` object behaves how you prefer.

 ```playground
 class Color2(Color):